Labor Day (film): Plot

-The morning of their planned departure, Henry leaves a note in his father's mailbox.
-While he is walking home, a policeman offers to drive him home, and Henry accepts.
-The policeman notices the packed car and nearly-empty house, but eventually leaves.
-Adele goes to the bank to withdraw all her money, catching attention from the bank staff.
-While Adele is gone, her neighbor Evelyn comes over and is surprised to find Frank.
-Frank claims to be a handyman, but Evelyn is wary of him.
+The morning of their planned departure, the day after Labor Day, Henry leaves a note in his father's mailbox.
+While he is walking home, a police officer sees him and insists on driving him home.
+The officer, suspicious, notices their packed car and sees that the house is nearly empty, but he eventually leaves.
+Adele goes to the bank with Henry to withdraw all her money, which leads to questions from the staff, but Henry's quick thinking dispels their suspicions.
+At the same time, Adele's friend and neighbor Evelyn stops by at the house and sees Frank there, also noticing that the house has been cleaned out; Frank claims to be a handyman and to be unaware of Adele's plans, and Evelyn leaves, unconvinced.